va9id/monopoly/README.md

 Prerequisite: Java is already installed on your system

 More details about how to play the game can be found in the user manual.
 The Monopoly game can be customized with custom property names and currency.
-International customization options of the game can be imported with the JSON files dounds at: http://github.com/vahido9/Monopoly/tree/main/out/production/SYSC3110Project/customization
+International customization options of the game can be imported with the JSON files found [here](http://github.com/vahido9/Monopoly/tree/main/out/production/SYSC3110Project/customization)